MozeBaltyk/AnsiColt/README.md

 - just
 - gh / glab-cli
 - ansible-core
-- this collection and aliases...
+- this collection and alias...

 ## Basic installation